 Raydium’s best solution to DeFi is its Trade & Swap solution.
 This allows a quick exchange of two tokens through Serum.
 Trade & Swap also provides charting and limit orders that you can rely on when trading.

 The native token on Raydium is RAY, which holders can use for governance and performing transactions.
 It can also be used for utility, where traders who have staked the token and contributed to liquidity pools get RAY as rewards.
+RAY is now also available on Binance, you can this token to stake, participate and vote on community proposals and amendments.

 Orca is an Automated Market Maker (AMM) running on the Solana blockchain.
 An AMM is a decentralized exchange that sums up information from other crypto exchanges and platforms and comes up with an average market price for assets.
 This means that using Orca saves you the time you would have spent comparing the market price for a given trading pair.